Former PhD Students

 Here is picture from 2007 of a road trip to a conference.
 My former PhD students include Anna Siyanova (2nd from left), Phil Durrant (3rd from left), and Jie Li (6th from left).
 Anna is now at Victoria University in Wellington, and Phil is at the University of Exeter.

 This picture was taken in 2010 at one of the vocabulary group discussion sessions.
 It includes my PhD students from left to right: Kholood Saigh, Ana Pellicer-Sanchez, and Hilde van Zeeland.
 At the right is Pawel Szudarski, one of Ron Carter's students who also has an interest in vocabulary and sat in on the sessions.
-I am very pleased he is is now my colleague at Nottingham.
+I am very pleased he is now working in the department at Nottingham, and taking up the vocabulary mantel there.

 Here is a picture of our 2009 Christmas party.
 Pictured are Anna Siyanova (far left), Ana Pellicer-Sanchez (3rd from left), and Ron Martinez.
 Also pictured is Phoebe Lin (2nd from left), one of Svenja Adolphs' students who attended our vocabulary group meetings